katriendg/aio-dapr-inner-dev/README.md

 After the application has been removed from the cluster simply rerun the scripts to build the Docker images and deploy to the cluster as described in the section Building, deploying and debugging the application above, and increase the `Version` parameter.

-## Clean-up environment and Reset Dev Container
+## Clean-up Environment and Reset Dev Container

 Whenever you want to start again with a new K3D registry, cluster, Azure Arc and AIO components in both Azure and local cluster, you can run the PowerShell script `devsetup/0-cleanup.ps1`.